 A fascinating 21-day journey through central India.
 Discover Madhya Pradesh, referred to as the nation’s heart because of its geographical position, and the surrounding states.
 Visit some of India’s great architectural and historical sights, marvel at powerful forts, palaces and World Heritage temples and meet some fascinating hosts.
 This in-depth tour will reveal parts of India less-visited, though nonetheless amazing.
-A new tour offered by India Unbound in 2017.

 Starting in Delhi, India’s Hidden Heart will reveal to you some of the lesser-explored parts of this incredible country.
 In Lucknow, a city famous for its food, savour traditional kebabs and tikkas and explore its intriguing old city.
 In Varanasi, witness the mesmerising Ganga Aarti and explore the city’s ghats, temples and winding narrow lanes.
 See the World Heritage-listed temples of Khajuraho with their soaring spires and erotic carvings and spend 3 nights at an eco-lodge outside Khajuraho experiencing some of beautiful rural India.
 In Orchha, explore magnificent ancient temples and palaces, before heading to Fort Rampura for a unique stay at this former fort that’s now converted in parts to a homestay.
 Discover the powerful Gwalior Fort with its lovely palaces, temples and step wells and visit Jaipur, commonly known as the ‘pink city’ of Rajasthan.
 A wonderful, in-depth journey through India’s heart land.